redwoodjs/redwoodjs-com-archive/docs/deploy.md

 ## AWS Serverless Deploy
 >The following instructions assume you have read the [General Deployment Setup](#general-deployment-setup) section above.

 Deploying via AWS Serverless assumes that you have setup the [credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) for the Serverless Framework on your computer.
-In order to setup your Redwood project to use AWS Serverless run: `yarn rw setup deploy aws_serverless`
+In order to setup your Redwood project to use AWS Serverless run: `yarn rw setup deploy aws-serverless`

-Once that's complete you can invoke a deployment via: `yarn rw deploy api aws_serverless`.
+Once that's complete you can invoke a deployment via: `yarn rw deploy aws`.
 This command will take care of building, packaging, and shipping your AWS Serverless functions.